Punctate palmoplantar keratoderma type I

 Questions on this page

-- What are the signs and symptoms of keratosis palmoplantaris papulosa?
+- What are the signs and symptoms of punctate palmoplantar keratoderma type 1?

-- How might keratosis palmoplantaris papulosa (KPPP) be treated?
+- How might punctate palmoplantar keratoderma type 1 be treated?

 - How can I find a genetics professional in my area?

-In some families, keratosis palmoplantaris papulosa appears to be associated with an increased risk for cancer.
+In some families, punctate palmoplantar keratoderma type 1 appears to be associated with an increased risk for several types of cancer.

 Autosomal dominant inheritance is when only one mutated copy of a disease-causing gene in each cell is sufficient for a person to be affected.
 An autosomal dominant condition may occur for the first time in an affected individual due to a new mutation, or may be inherited from an affected parent.
 When a person with an autosomal dominant disorder has a child, there is a 50% chance that his/her child will inherit the condition.